Regular black holes with stable cores

 The occurrence of singularities is often taken as an indicator that general relativity is incomplete and should be generalized to a quantum theory expelling this feature.
 In anticipation of such a theory, various {\it ad hoc} modifications of the Schwarzschild solution have been proposed \citep{bardeen1968non,Borde:1996df,dy92,Dymnikova:2001fb,hayward,Frolov:2017rjz}, also see \citep{fr14,ansoldi} for a reviews.
-Commonly, these modifications replace the black hole singularity by a regular piece of de Sitter space.
-As a consequence, regular black hole spacetimes must come with two spacetime horizons, the (outer) event horizon and an (inner) Cauchy horizon.
+Commonly, these modifications respect the limiting curvature hypothesis \citep{1982ZhPmR..36..214M,Markov:1984ii,Polchinski:1989ae,Frolov16} and replace the black hole singularity by a regular piece of de Sitter space.
+As a consequence, the (outer) event horizon is supplemented by an (inner) Cauchy horizon.
 The consistency of these models is challenged by the observation that the Cauchy horizon is generally unstable to external perturbations \citep{penrose68}.
-In particular, the self-consistency arguments forwarded in \citep{cr18} suggest that regular black hole geometries are not viable models for describing the black holes observed in nature since the effect of mass inflation renders the regular core exponentially unstable against perturbations.
+In particular, the self-consistency arguments forwarded in \citep{cr18} suggest that regular black hole geometries are not viable models for describing the black holes observed in nature since the effect of mass inflation renders the Cauchy horizon exponentially unstable against perturbations.
 In this work, we perform the first complete dynamical analysis of this instability.
-In conclusion, we show that in regular black holes the divergence of the mass function is suppressed before the Cauchy horizon is reached at very large advanced times.
-Thus regular black hole geometries are viable candidates for describing black holes.
-Taking into account the energy loss due to Hawking radiation, the black hole evaporation terminates in a extremal black hole with zero Hawking temperature and Planckian mass.
+In conclusion, we show that there are specific regular black hole solutions where the divergence of the mass function is suppressed before the Cauchy horizon is reached at very large advanced times.
+While this weakens the singularity at the Cauchy horizon, the resulting geometries violate strong cosmic censorship and may therefore not be globally hyperbolic.
+In this situation, it becomes crucial to also account for the energy loss due to Hawking radiation which may radically change the interior geometry.